anmolkhurana/eventmanagement-api/README.md

-one must put username as "anmol" and password as "anmol" for USER.ROLE one must put username as "admin" and password as "admin" for ADMIN.ROLE (check SecurityConfiguration.java class under main/src/com.anmol.eventmanagement/SecurityConfiguration I have provided two seperate file that includes SQL quesries for creating tables and other one for testing data when using a rest client on the fly.
+one must put username as "anmol" and password as "anmol" for USER.ROLE one must put username as "admin" and password as "admin" for ADMIN.ROLE (check SecurityConfiguration.java class under main/src/com.anmol.eventmanagement/SecurityConfiguration I have provided two seperate files that includes SQL queries for creating tables and other one for testing data when using a rest client on the fly.
 I have used ARC a google chrome extention as a REST client.
 One can also use POSTMANT etc. as a rest client.